Best Travel Insurance Companies and Plans

 mglogo

-Best Baggage Coverage: AXA Platinum ($3,000 total, $750 per item)
+Best Baggage Coverage: AXA Platinum ($3,000 Total, $750 per Item)

 AXA

-• Up to $3,000 total baggage coverage (highest in our analysis)
+• $3,000 total baggage (highest available)

-• $750 per-item coverage limits
+• $750 per-item limits (3x higher than most plans)

-• No deductible on baggage claims
+• No deductible on claims

-• 75% CFAR coverage with no dollar cap
+• 75% CFAR with no dollar cap

 Ranking the Best Travel Insurance Plans